Sihyeon Villa, Sagittarius

 Several of the guards who had accompanied Claire across the hall abruptly dropped to their knees and bowed before him.

-“My lord, I apologize for our negligence,” said the one who was closest.
+“My Lord, we apologize for our negligence,” said the one who was closest.
 “We should have kept a better eye on her.
 We are ashamed.”

 It was a rather familiar scene.